wn/duuetblast/README.md

     - Bubble should bounce off realistically.
 - Test grid layout
     - If rect grid game was selected, grid should be a rect layout.
 Same for isometric layout.
+    - Check that when bubble drops on the grid, it follows the correct layout.
 - Test number of cannon
     - Start a game with one player, there should be one cannon in the game.
     - Start a game with two player, there should be two cannons in the game.